- Fact Checked

 If you are struggling to see results with your probiotic, even after consistent use, there could be a few factors at play, like:

 - Strain mismatch.
-General probiotics may not include the targeted strains you need to clear up certain issues.
+Generic probiotics may not include the targeted strains you need to clear up specific issues.

 - Improper dosage.
-Even if your probiotic offers the right strains, they may not be dosed at effective levels, which means you don't see the benefits.
+Even if your probiotic offers the right strains, they may not be dosed at effective levels, which means you don't see the benefits, or you will only see them over a very (very!) long time.

 - Poor diet.
-Probiotics can't compete with a diet high in processed foods and low in fiber.
-In fact, that will sabotage your progress.
+Probiotics aren’t designed to compete with or overcome the detrimental effects of a diet high in processed foods and low in fiber.
+In fact, that may sabotage your progress.

 How to Choose the Right Probiotic